St. Ignatius Church (Baltimore): History

 In 1852, the new Archbishop of Baltimore, Francis Kenrick, asked the local Jesuit Provincial to open a new college in response to petitions from the newly elected, anti-Catholic Know Nothing party to ban Catholic teachings from public schools in Maryland.
 As a result, Loyola College opened its doors in 1852 and moved to its former location on Calvert and Madison streets in 1855.
 St. Ignatius Church was originally built to accompany the adjoining Loyola College, at 700 N Calvert, prior to the college’s move in 1922 to an Evergreen Campus in North Baltimore.
+John Early founded and served as the first pastor of the church.

 The church opened on August 15, 1856 on the Feast Day of the Assumption of Mary.
 On 20 September 1857 the chapel of St Peter Claver was dedicated, where Masses were provided for the black population.
 This congregation in 1864 obtained its own parish church, St. Francis Xavier.

 Major renovations were carried out in 1870, the transparent glass windows replaced with new stained glass.
 New pews to seat about six hundred people were added.
 A ceiling painting of the Assumption of Mary by Wilhelm Lamprecht was added.
 The following year, the newly renovated church was decorated for the public celebration of the twenty-fifth anniversary of Pius IX's election to the papacy; gaslight illuminations were installed for the occasion but could not be used because of adverse weather.

 In 1968 a series of protests in support of the Catonsville Nine was held at the church.

 After World War II the church had seen a sharp drop in the number of parishioners as many city residents moved to the suburbs.
 This led the church to “refashion their mission and ministry” in the 1990s to bring Catholics back to Mt.
 Vernon.
 In 1991, the church underwent a $1.7 million renovation to separate the sanctuary from the entrance to give parishioners a place to gather before and after mass.